ntoonio/Nexa-433MHz/README.md

 # RPi-433mhz
 A c++ library for controlling Nexa devices with the "self-learning" protocol.
+Can be used on both an Arduino and a Raspberry Pi (using wiringPi).

 The library can turn on and off a device or a whole group, as well as dim a device to a specified level.

 ## Usage
-	#include "NexaSender/NexaSender.h"
+	#include "NexaSender.h"

 	int main() {
 		// Set up the sender class